 Pinterest Pins Last!

 Pinterest pins really last longer than any other social share.
 Have you ever checked out a referral from your Google analytics to find it was a pin from months ago or even more than a year?
-Would that ever happen via a month old tweet or Facebook post?

 A Tweets LifeCycle

 Tweets last for 18 minutes on average according to data from Moz.
-No wonder we can tweet a lot more vs. posting over at Facebook.
+No wonder we can tweet a lot more vs. post over at Facebook.
 Just be careful not to tweet too much within 18 minutes.
 1x is enough.

-Do the math: 1440 minutes per day / 18 minutes = 80 times per day or 3.3 tweets per hour.
+Let’s do the math: 1440 minutes per day / 18 minutes = 80 times per day or 3.3 tweets per hour.
 (That would not count your conversations via Twitter or Re-Tweets.)

 The Staying Power of Pinterest Pins and How Pinterest Pins Last!